xuankimtran/docs-1/pages/katalon-analytics/docs/dashboard-overview.md

 * Assess the status of the two most recent releases.

-* Oversee your release plan and set reminders for the delivery date.
+* Oversee your release plan with reminders for the delivery date.

 * Monitor productivity to see progress in development and testing.